shreedhar22/listly/README.md

 ## Notes
 ### BUGS, to fix
 - Clicking the Done button, doesnt remove the existing items from the list.
-The code has a method to delete items from the list but isn't added to the updateUI method
+The code has a method to delete items from the list but isn't added to the functionality

 ## License